debugferro/challenge/README.md

    <img src="https://i.imgur.com/4iIU7hb.png">
 </p>

-**Subscription:** is the record that tells that the user is subscribed to a certain transaction, enabling the user to check the progress of it.
+**Subscription:** this record enables the user to track the progress of a certain transaction.

 **Transaction:** is the record that has the transaction data.
-Many users can see a single transaction, depending if they are subscribed to it or not.
+Visualizing a transaction depends on whether users are subscribed to a particular transaction or not.